 The Ride cars are replica bobsleds and set 3 people in a single file with two cars adjoined making for six in total.
 The ride tops out at 27mph and is themed with abdominal snowman animatronics with visual and sound effects to make the experience more authentic.
 This is a very old ride but has undergone many makeovers in recent years and the mountain looks spectacular complete with real climbers and sparkling snow cap.
 The effects are pretty good after the refurbs and make for a fun experience.

 The Queue line has been extended and winds around a replica swiss village.
-It’s a bit dull and forgetful but the looming spectre of the mountain and the constant screams from the riders make it a passable experience.
+It’s a bit dull and forgetful but the looming specter of the mountain and the constant screams from the riders make it a passable experience.

 The ride is one of the few that has a single Rider Queue and this works quite well so take advantage of this is you are not fussed about sitting together.
 It also works well if someone in the group wants to sit out maybe as they have a bad back or just don’t like being jarred about!